8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220315/content.md

 Because I'm in accumulation mode and part of my plan includes preparing money to be invested, these tables also help me decide where to put those funds.
 (As of this writing, most of the investing money I set aside has been going into the extended market fund, however, it appears that could start to change…the table shows me that.)

-One more stop before I have the information to update the graph and for one of these posts.
+One more stop before I have the information to update the graph and numbers for one of these posts.

 ### Asset allocation tables